MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Create-an-Automation-Controller.md

 ### To create an Automation controller that uses an Automation server

-1. Declare the top\-level interface of the Automation server as a variable of the data type Automation.
+1. Declare the top-level interface of the Automation server as a variable of the data type Automation.

 2. Declare all other objects and interfaces \(classes\) as variables of the Automation data type.